Skip to Content

 A chicken kottu roti recipe for those of you who need that extra kick of spice.

-And before we move on to this Sri Lankan recipe, I would like to mention that no dolphins were used, harmed to make the kottu recipe.
+Before we move on to this Sri Lankan recipe, I would like to mention that no dolphins were used, or harmed to make this kottu recipe.

-Don’t ask me why anyone would name this popular street food as”dolphin”.
+Don’t ask me why anyone would name this popular street food “dolphin”.

 I’m baffled as you.